Skip to content

 Instructions:

-2. Wash and scrub the potatoes thoroughly, then pat them dry.
+2. Scrub and wash the potatoes well, then dry them off.

-3. Rub the potatoes with olive oil and sprinkle generously with sea salt.
+3. Rub the potatoes with olive oil and sprinkle liberally with sea salt.

-4. Place the potatoes directly on the oven rack and bake for 45-60 minutes, until the skin is crispy and the inside is soft.
+4. Put the potatoes directly onto the oven rack and bake for 45-60 minutes, until the skin is crispy and the center is tender.

-5. Serve with butter, sour cream, cheese, bacon bits, or your preferred toppings.
+5. Serve with butter, sour cream, cheese, bacon bits, or your choice of toppings.

-A: To make potato skins similar to Texas Roadhouse:
+A: To prepare potato skins like Texas Roadhouse:

 • Ingredients: